eleon182/imported/README.md

 ```

 # Features
+- Require file or entire directory as dependencies
 - Returns null when a module name is given that does not exist
 - Namespacing (Absolulte and relative)
 - Collision detection